 priority-items-for-me

-This runs a sweep across Slack, Jira, Confluence, my drive and my recent work, then spits out one primary driver for the day and one secondary lane, with no list of twelve options to stare at.
-My failure mode on any given morning isn’t lack of information, it’s the inability to pick one thing and ignore the rest, and forcing the output to exactly two items is the constraint that makes it useful.
+This runs a sweep across Slack, Jira, Confluence, my drive and my recent work, then spits out one primary driver for the day plus one secondary lane, with no list of twelve options to stare at.
+My failure mode on any given morning isn’t lack of information, because the real problem is the inability to pick one thing and ignore the rest.
+Forcing the output to exactly two items is the constraint that makes it useful.

 slack-daily-update